Latish705/MedicX/README.md

 ### **AI Models**
 - **OCR**: Utilizes a fine-tuned BERT model for accurate medical text extraction.
-- **Chatbot**: Powered by LangChain and Groq API with Llama 3.1-8B-Instant to ensure reliable symptom analysis.
+- **Chatbot**: Powered by LangChain and Groq API with llama-3.3-70b-versatile to ensure reliable symptom analysis.

 ---